mikeygough/discogskiii-django/README.md

 In addition to a growing primary market (new pressings and repressings), vinyl also sells actively on the secondary market.

 The market for original pressings is particularly hot for jazz.
 As an example, Sonny Rollins' record _Saxophone Colossus_, was first release (pressed) in 1957.

-Maybe that first batch contained a few hundred copies.
-If the music was popular, the record company produced more.

-Both pressings are the same music, but collectors seek original pressings.
-While later pressings might cost $20, original pressings from the 1957 batch fetch as much as $300.
+While a new pressing might cost you $20, an original pressing fetches as much as $300!
+Both pressings are the same music, but collectors seek original pressings for their rich history as functional art.

 <br>